The best cycling events in Europe and the UK to enter now

 Location: usually the French Alps

-Every year L’Étape du Tour enables amateur cyclists to ride the route of the Tour de France’s hardest ‘Queen’ stage.
+Every year L’Étape du Tour enables amateur cyclists to ride the route of the men’s and women’s Tour de France’s hardest ‘Queen’ stage.
 There’s sometimes more than 4,000m of climbing to cover, so it’s a serious test even as a one-off ride.

-In 2025, you’ll also be able to ride the Queen stage of the Tour de France Femmes: 112km and 3490m of vertical ascent.
-This takes place on 2 August, starting in Chambéry and finishing on Col de la Madeleine.
+You’ll also be able to ride the Queen stage of the Tour de France Femmes: 120km and more than 3000m of vertical ascent.
+This takes place on 6 August, starting in Vaison-la-Romaine and finishing on the mythical Mount Ventoux.

 Location: Italian Dolomites